taiyebnirjhar/e-commerce-admin/README.md

 # Introduction

-This is an e-commerce admin web application built with ReactJS and NextJS.
+This is an e-commerce admin web application built with ReactJS .
 The application includes the following views:

 1.Home/Landing View